vippsas/vipps-invoice-api/vipps-invoice-api.md

 a service called API Management in Azure - think of it as the gateway to the API.
 To get a token, follow
 [the guide for Vipps eCommerce API](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md)

-This process can be confusing, so please read the guide.
-More details on how to use the token is provided later in this documentation.

 ## Terminology